Skip to main content

 Ingredients: Yerba Mate, Hot Water

-Serving: Served in a gourd (mate) with a metal straw (bombilla).
+Serving: Served in gourd (mate) with metal straw (bombilla)

-A variation of Yerba Mate where the leaves are brewed like tea instead of steeped in a gourd.
-It's a comforting and common breakfast drink.
+A take on yerba mate where the leaves are brewed like tea rather than steeped in a gourd.
+It's a common, comforting breakfast drink.

 tea